 Validation - Resting Physiologic State

-The Gastrointestinal System was validated qualitatively by observing the relative changes in the substance and nutrient masses between the stomach contents and the gut contents.
+The Gastrointestinal System was validated qualitatively by observing the relative changes in the substance and nutrient masses between the stomach contents, the gut volumes and small intestine volume and substance masses.
 The transport to the CV system was then shown by demonstrating an increase in substance concentration in the blood.
 Concentrations are not solely a function of GI; other systems are potentially using substances in the blood.

 As seen in Table 2, the macronutrient masses in the stomach are depleted based on different digestion rates and eventually reach zero.
-The center column of plots shows the associated mass of substances in the gut chyme increase as the nutrients are removed from the stomach.
-Concentrations are provided in the far right column demonstrating the effect of the increasing mass on the blood concentrations.
+Concentrations are provided on the right column demonstrating the effect of the increasing mass on the blood concentrations.
 These overall trends meet the expectations of the model performance.

 The Gastrointestinal System lays a foundation for future efforts in modeling digestive physiology.
 The flexible definition of food allows for easy extensibility of the system by creating the ability for users to add to a library of meals.